Categories

 9 May: Barcelona City Council – Strategies and Implementations

-In our second session about Barcelona, we’ll get an insight into how the Barcelona City Council is reshaping the city through gender mainstreaming.
-This presentation will cover the subject across many scales – from an overarching gender mainstreaming strategy of the city to investigating how street furniture can be improved through a gendered lens.
+In our second session about Barcelona, we received an insight into how Barcelona City Council is reshaping the city through gender mainstreaming.
+This presentation covered the subject across many scales – from an overarching gender mainstreaming strategy of the city to investigating how public spaces can be improved through a gendered lens.

-The second speaker will be Blai Martí, an expert in gender mainstreaming in local policies.
+Blai Martí, an expert in gender mainstreaming in local policies, gave further detail on the council’s design guidance and methodologies to implementing gender mainstreaming across the city.
 He specialises in gender budgeting, mobility services and urban planning within the Barcelona City Council.

 22 May 2024: Closing Panel